-The 3rd Eumetrain Marine Course was delivered on the Moodle platform and was held in the period of 8 weeks.
-The course was designed to address the following WMO Marine Weather Forecaster Competences requirements (based on MWF Competence Framework document, approved by WMO Congress 17, 2015):
+The 4th Eumetrain Marine Course was delivered on the Moodle platform and was held in the period of 8 weeks, from 26 March to 17 May.
+The following WMO Marine Weather Forecaster Competences are addressed:

 Accordingly the following skills were trained:

 Starting from the basics, this lecture introduces the students to wave model products (eg. wave height and mean propagation direction), wave spectrum analysis, long swell forecasts, extreme forecast index etc. Since these outputs (alongside data from the bouys) are the basic material marine forecasters have for forecasting and nowcasting waves in seas and especially in oceans, explaining the positive and negative sides of model outputs is very important for understanding and thus correctly using the products marine forecasters use.Go to Webcast..

 The lecture deals with modelled winds and winds derived from instruments onboard satellites like Metop-A and Metop-B in low orbits around the Earth (polar orbits).
 Today's models are evolving at a rate that is faster than the increase of density of observations and that presents a problem for forecasts.
 Here stands the question 'Will meteorology continue to develop and improve?'.
 The lack of observed data is thus filled with the data from satellites, although this data also has its own constraints due to the way it is derived.
 In the lecture the characteristics of the satellites carrying instruments for measuring winds and waves will be explained and the logic behind the calculations of winds using satellites will be discussed.Go to Webcast..